mario1001/python-serverless-template/readme.md

 ## Running tests

-This project contains different type of tests: here we have unit testing, integration testing (more like mocked endpoint integration tests) and some organized data examples with pytest fixtures.
+This project contains different type of tests: unit tests and integration tests.
+Please make sure that you use a in-memory database for integration testing or the default option with temporary database provided by pifpaf module before executing the tests with pytest command.

 To install Pytest use this: